Disclaimer: No intention is being made to infringe upon J K Rowling's copyright as the author of a fabulous range of books.

 'Me too,' agreed Albus, he half opened his eyes and smiled at her.
 'You can keep the dressing gown, for now.'

-'It's mine forever; I've converted it,' cackled Minerva, sounding quite insane for a moment.
+'It's mine forever now, I've converted it,' cackled Minerva, sounding quite insane for a moment.

 'Ever thought of doing Macbeth?' asked Albus rhetorically, for he stood and stretched before bending down and kissing her cheek good night.